CodeReclaimers/neat-python/README.md

 [![Code Issues](https://www.quantifiedcode.com/api/v1/project/2bb1d19f57684f4589cb4700f99dd75e/badge.svg)](https://www.quantifiedcode.com/app/project/2bb1d19f57684f4589cb4700f99dd75e)
 [![Coverage Status](https://coveralls.io/repos/CodeReclaimers/neat-python/badge.svg?branch=master&service=github)](https://coveralls.io/github/CodeReclaimers/neat-python?branch=master)

-## NOTES ##

-Significant, wide-spread changes have been made recently to the design of the library.
-Once these are more stable they will be released as version 0.9.
-This should happen in the first week or two of 2017.

 ## About ##

 NEAT (NeuroEvolution of Augmenting Topologies) is a method developed by Kenneth O. Stanley for evolving arbitrary neural